Barium perchlorate: Applications

-Due to its characteristic as a powerful oxidation agent, one of barium perchlorate’s primary uses is in the manufacture and preparation of explosive emulsions and other explosive compounds.
+Due to its characteristic as a powerful oxidizing agent, one of barium perchlorate’s primary uses is in the manufacture and preparation of explosive emulsions and other explosive compounds.
 Using an emulsifier makes the process of transporting and handling of the explosive material while still retaining its destructive properties at the end point of use.
 Perchlorate explosives were mainly used in industrial applications, such as mining during the 1920s.

-Barium perchlorate is also able to complex with the quinolone antibacterial agents ciprofloxacin and norfloxacin.
+Barium perchlorate is also able to complex with the fluoroquinolone antibacterial agents ciprofloxacin and norfloxacin.
 FTIR data suggests that CIP and NOR act as bidentate ligands, using the ring carbonyl oxygen and an oxygen of the carboxylic group.
 This coordination is significant because it increases the solubility of the antibiotics in water and other polar solvents, increasing their uptake efficiency.

 Because of its high solubility in water, anhydrous barium perchlorate can be used as a dehydrating reagent for other compounds.
-Due to its high solubility, ease of preparation, low cost, stability at high temperatures, and relatively ease of regeneration, barium perchlorate is a favored compound for dehydrating compounds.
-The need for dehydrating compounds has increased with the use of chemical reactions employing gases under pressure, as the water must be removed from the air prior to the reaction taking place.
+It saw extensive such use in the 1920s, because it was then relatively cheap to produce and easy to regenerate.